 Right now, the best steps you can take are related to prevention of infections, including the following:

-Use over-the-counter treatments to relieve the symptoms.
-Taken at the onset of symptoms, products such as Nasacort® will help reduce inflammation and mucus production and can shorten the course of the viral infection.
+- Use over-the-counter treatments to relieve the symptoms.
+Taken at the onset of symptoms, products such as Nasacort®, an intranasal steroid, which are mostly over-the-counter, such as triamcinolone acetonide, fluticasone propionate or budesonide, will help reduce inflammation and mucus production and can shorten the course of the viral infection.
 Nasal decongestants like oxymetazoline (Afrin®) can help you breathe better.

-Take long-term preventive steps to avoid getting these infections.
+- Take long-term preventive steps to avoid getting these infections.
 Do aerobic exercises and get plenty of rest and proper hydration.
-According to Dr. Benninger, people who do aerobic exercise on a routine basis strengthen their immune system.
+People who do aerobic exercise on a routine basis strengthen their immune system.
 This makes them a third less likely to get a cold, virus or bacterial sinusitis in the first place.

 Like gut flora, good nasal flora will eventually have probiotics to help nourish and cultivate them.
 Some of these products are already in use in Europe.
 However, they have not yet been approved in the United States because of the more stringent FDA regulations.

 “Right now, we’re in preventive mode,” Dr. Benninger says.
-“But within the next 5 to 7 years, we will likely be using probiotics in the nose and sinuses, similar to what we do in the GI tract.”
+“But in the future, we will likely be using probiotics in the nose and sinuses, similar to what we do in the GI tract.”